What is CompuTrainer Indoor Cycling?

-You can cancel your session by calling 603-882-2111 up to 1 hour before the session starts.
+You can cancel your session by calling 603-882-2111 during store hours up to 2 hour before the session starts.
 If you don’t cancel in advance, you will be charged for the session.

-Most of the weekly rides are 75-minute Interval and Strength building workouts.
+Most of the weekly rides are 60 minute Interval and Strength building workouts.
 Longer course rides take place on the weekend and at other designated times.
 We change the workouts each week.
 We use workouts designed by RacerMate and PerfPro Studio as well as Sufferfest videos.

-- Hydration and nutrition (make that you have eaten something 30-45 minutes before riding as this is a high intensity workout).
+- Hydration and nutrition (Please make sure that you have eaten something 30-45 minutes before riding as this is a high intensity workout).

 - Don’t forget your cycling shoes!